Algoritmeregister/standard/README.md

 We are planning on following https://standard.publiccode.net/ more and more over time:

+Nomenclature
+white_check_mark - Complies
+x - Does not comply
+no_entry_sign - Does not apply
+question - Not sure how to apply

 ### Code in the open
 Status | Requirement | links and notes
 -----|-----|-----